stream-labs/desktop/docs/README.md

 # API reference

-Streamlabs-OBS allows remote management of the application via an RPC-based API.
+N Air allows remote management of the application via an RPC-based API.
 The API is split into several different services.
-You can access services' methods and properties by sending [JSON-RPC](http://www.jsonrpc.org/specification) messages to the named pipe `slobs`.
+You can access services' methods and properties by sending [JSON-RPC](http://www.jsonrpc.org/specification) messages to the named pipe `n-air-app`.

 Individual JSON-RPC requests should be separated by a single newline character `LF` ( ASCII code 10).
 You should ensure that your JSON message does not